 - Gender – Females tend to experience more difficult marijuana withdrawal symptoms than males, possibly due to body metabolism differences

 Spice Addiction Treatment: Detox > Rehab > Aftercare

 Safely quitting Spice is possible.

-Due to its potent effects, and non-standard presentation of symptoms, some individuals choose to supervised detox in a rehab clinic.
+Due to its potent effects, and non-standard presentation of symptoms, some individuals choose to undergo a full drug rehab programme.

 In the UK, the NHS provides drug counselling, out-patient services, and detox.